phamxuanhung2004/MAS2-Introduction-to-Data-Sciene/README.md

 <br>
 ![image](https://github.com/user-attachments/assets/cbad19db-2e08-470f-9a79-58fd3d570ef1)
 <br>
 Mostly passenegers boarded from S, especially in Pclass = 3.
 Female passengers have better survival rate than male, especially in Pclass = 1 & 2.
 And the chart shows the survival rate of Pclass = 3 is the lowest chance to survive especially the embarked = S, which means it was about money they pay for.
-The survival in Embarked = Q only/mostly have passengers from Pclass=3, but men in this 'embarked' are unlukiest to survive.
+The survival in Embarked = Q only/mostly have passengers from Pclass=3, but men in this 'embarked' are the unluckiest to survive.

 **2.5.
 Models Used**
 <br>